 - unrealistic beliefs about one's abilities

-- participating in impulsive or high-risk behaviors such as gambling, spending sprees, unsafe sex, or making unwise investments
+- participating in impulsive or high-risk behaviors such as gambling or spending sprees, unsafe sex, or making unwise investments

 Some people with bipolar disorder experience "mixed mood states" in which depressive and manic symptoms coexist.
-In a mixed state, a person will often have symptoms that include agitation, insomnia, extreme changes in appetite, and suicidal ideation all while feeling "energized."
+In a mixed state, a person will often have symptoms that include:

-Characterized by manic or mixed episodes that last at least one week, or by severe manic symptoms that require immediate hospital care, depressive episodes usually last at least two weeks.
-The symptoms of both the depression and mania must be extremely unlike the patient's normal behavior.
+This type is characterized by manic or mixed episodes that last at least one week.
+You may also experience severe manic symptoms that require immediate hospital care.
+If you experience depressive episodes, they usually last at least two weeks.
+The symptoms of both the depression and mania must be extremely unlike the person’s normal behavior.

-Characterized by a pattern of depressive episodes interspersed with hypomanic episodes that lack "full-blown" manic (or mixed) episodes.
+This type is characterized by a pattern of depressive episodes mixed with hypomanic episodes that lack "full-blown" manic (or mixed) episodes.

 Bipolar Disorder Not Otherwise Specified (BP-NOS)

 This type is sometimes diagnosed when a person has symptoms that do not meet the full diagnostic criteria for bipolar I or bipolar II.
 However, the person still experiences mood changes that are very different from their normal behavior.